-Unfortunately, Lao is one of those languages that is difficult to learn as it uses its own script know as Akson Lao (Lao: ອັກສອນລາວ) Although beautiful to look at; it is impossible to discern for a westerner without specialist training, which is where Ling comes in.
+Unfortunately, Lao is one of those languages that is difficult to learn as it uses its own script, known as Akson Lao (Lao: ອັກສອນລາວ).
+Although beautiful to look at; it is impossible to discern for anyone without specialist training, which is where Ling comes in.

 The Ling app has writing practice on the app.
 Touch the screen and follow the directions, and slowly but surely, you will begin learning the Lao alphabet.
 Once you have the alphabet, you can start reading texts in that language, whether newspaper articles or official documents.